EU Pay Transparency Directive Lithuania: 2026 Compliance Guide | PayAlign

 3. Public visibility compounds the risk.
 Sodra already publishes average pay by gender for firms with 8+ employees.
 Errors are not just regulatory exposure, they are public-data exposure.

 The 2026 amendments add a 5% hard stop.
-If Sodra's data shows a gap of 5% or more in any category that is not justified by objective factors, the employer has 6 months to remediate before a mandatory Joint Pay Assessment is triggered.
+If Sodra's data shows a gap of 5% or more in any category that is not justified by objective factors, the employer has 6 months to remediate before a mandatory Joint Pay Assessment with the Works Council or Trade Union is triggered.

 Where Lithuania Goes Beyond the Directive